 Galileo’s Gravity Theory

+In this video, Galileo gravity theory is demonstrated 400 years later in NASA’s huge vacuum chamber.
 This is not necessarily how Altitude testing works, per se, however, it is an example of a zero gravity experiment, when the masses of the objects don’t have any effect on the free-falling speed anymore, cancelling the air resistance by removing the air from the chamber (and creating vacuum).